 The leaves of submersed forms of this plant species are much smaller than those grown on land.
-Java moss has no true roots, instead it absorbs nutrients through the leaves and stems.
-It is a versatile plant and can be grown as a free floating plant or it will send out rhizoids to attach itself to gravels, rocks, driftwood, and other ornaments.
+Java moss has no true roots, instead, it absorbs nutrients through the leaves and stems.
+It is a versatile plant and can be grown as a free-floating plant or it will send out rhizoids to attach itself to gravels, rocks, driftwood, and other ornaments.

 Water Parameters and Tank Requirements

-Java moss is a hardy and durable plant which can grow in any type of water (both freshwater and brackish).
+Java moss is a hardy and durable plant that can grow in any type of water (both freshwater and brackish).
 It does not require any special care, which makes Java moss an excellent choice for beginners and advanced aquarists alike.
-It can thrive not only in cool water, but in low light at tropical temperatures that would soon result in death of the most aquarium plants.
+It can thrive not only in cool water, but in low light at tropical temperatures that would soon result in the death of the most aquarium plants.